Background and expertise

 Tim Kneeland

-Media regularly seek Prof. Kneeland for his savvy political analysis.
+Media regularly seek Prof. Kneeland for his savvy political analysis — such as on CNN about hurricane recovery becoming a political focal point.
 He's equally passionate about history.

 Provokes deep thought